 Dental Center Walk-in hours are Mon—Fri 8:00am—11:00am

-Goodwin Community Health offers integrated, comprehensive dental services to both children and adults.
+Goodwin Dental Center offers integrated, comprehensive dental services to both children and adults.
 Our Dentists and Hygienists provide access to preventative and primary oral health care.
 Services include oral health exams, cleanings, oral hygiene instructions, fluoride treatments, digital x-rays, oral cancer screenings, amalgam and composite fillings, extractions, dentures and limited crowns and root canals.
 Most insurances are accepted and a sliding scale fee based on household income is available.

 Goodwin Community Health has integrated behavioral and mental health services into our existing medical services for established patients.
 Our behavioral health team includes a psychologist, a psychiatric nurse practitioner, licensed social workers, and a licensed alcohol and drug counselor who work closely with your primary care provider.
 A Care Manager follows up with patients